danielhrisca/asammdf/README.md

 * numpy : the heart that makes all tick
 * numexpr : for algebraic and rational channel conversions
-* blosc : optionally used for in memmory raw channel data compression
 * matplotlib : for Signal plotting
 * pandas : for DataFrame export